united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 **Goal:**
-In order to gain detailed insight in the production process and into the produced products we needed a system of features to acquire and access information gained by scanners, sensors etc. This allowes enables better quality assurance and enables production improvement.
+In order to gain detailed insight in the production process and into the produced products we needed a system of features to acquire and access information gained by scanners, sensors etc. This allows enables better quality assurance and enables production improvement.

 **Solution:**